MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_numeric_literals.md

 If the value of exponent-part's digits in a `[double]` real literal is less than the minimum supported, the value of that `[double]` real literal is 0.
-If the value of exponent-part's digits in a `[decimal]` real literal is less than the minimum supported, that literal is ill formed.
-If the value of exponent-part's digits in a `[double]` or `[decimal]` real literal is greater than the maximum supported, that literal is ill formed.
+If the value of exponent-part's digits in a `[decimal]` real literal is less than the minimum supported, that literal is malformed.
+If the value of exponent-part's digits in a `[double]` or `[decimal]` real literal is greater than the maximum supported, that literal is malformed.

 > [!NOTE]
-> The syntax permits what a double real literal to have a long-type suffix.
+> The syntax permits a double real literal to have a long-type suffix.
-> PowerShell treats this as an integer literal whose value is represented by
+> PowerShell treats this case as an integer literal whose value is represented
-> type `[long]`.
+> by type `[long]`.
 This feature has been retained for backwards compatibility
 > with earlier versions of PowerShell.
 However, programmers are discouraged
 > from using integer literals of this form as they can easily obscure the
 > literal's actual value.
 For example, `1.2L` has value 1, `1.2345e1L` has
-> value 12, and `1.2345e-5L` has value 0, none of which is immediately obvious.
+> value 12, and `1.2345e-5L` has value 0, none of which are immediately
+> obvious.

 ## Numeric multipliers